 The last time you stayed in a hotel, you may have noticed the windows didn’t seem as drafty as they might be at home.
-This is because of the curtains - what might look like generic, utilitarian draperies you may have seen in hotels and motels.
-They’re actually sophisticated energy-efficiency devices that can help you save money on monthly utility bills while improving the comfort and beauty of rooms in which they’re installed.
+This is because of the curtains - what might look like generic, utilitarian draperies are actually sophisticated energy-efficiency devices that can help you save money on monthly utility bills while improving the comfort and beauty of rooms in which they are installed.
 Here’s some useful information about insulated curtains and how they work.

 What are Insulated Curtains?

-You can think of most insulated curtains as energy efficiency systems that help prevent heat transfer, block light and dampen noise.
+Insulated curtains are energy efficiency systems that help prevent heat transfer, block light and dampen noise.
 They’re made up of four layers:

-- A core layer of high-density foam that insulates your windows from exchanges of heat and sound
+- A core layer of high-density foam that insulates your windows from heat and sound exchanges

-- A vapor barrier to block the foam’s absorption of moisture
+- A vapor barrier to keeps the foam from absorbing moisture

-- A layer of reflective film that deflects heat back into the room
+- A layer of reflective film that reflects heat back into the room

 - An outer layer of decorative fabric

 There are all kinds of insulated curtains, including Roman shades, hobbled shades, side-draw shades and classic curtains.
 They can be integrated into draperies, valances, shutters and other systems.
 Since the outermost layer of decorative fabric can be of any style and type, you can customize the look and feel of insulated curtains for any room in your house.